 Counter-Terrorism Bill 2003

 The Counter-Terrorism Bill aimed to widen both the investigative powers and the criminal penalties that could be applied against terrorism.
-The bill was subsequently divided into six amendment bills, which added the desired legislation into six pre-existing acts.
+The bill was subsequently divided into six amendment bills, which inserted the desired legislation into six pre-existing acts.

-The amendments added as offences the improper use of nuclear material or unmarked plastic explosives, the causing of sickness or disease in animals and the contamination of food crops.
+The amendments added as offences the improper use of nuclear material or unmarked plastic explosives, the causing of sickness or disease in animals, and the contamination of food crops.
 It also became an offence to harbour or conceal terrorists.
 Terrorism was declared an aggravating factor in sentencing for other offences.
 The amendments also increased police ability to use tracking devices, to access computers and to obtain interception warrants.
 All the amendments were passed into law in 2003.